cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 # gpinitsystem

-Initializes a Greenplum Database system using configuration parameters specified in the `gpinitsystem_config` file.
+Initializes a Cloudberry Database system using configuration parameters specified in the `gpinitsystem_config` file.

 ## Synopsis